 The Board of Trustees are intent that Te Tiriti o Waitangi is an integral part of all aspects of school life.
-We need to ensure that we see, hear, and feel it at Kamo Primary School with the obvious intent of growing this continuously.
+We need to ensure that we see, hear, and feel it at Kamo Primary School with the obvious intent of growing and giving effect to this continuously.

-At Kamo Primary School this means:
+At Kamo Primary School this means we will:

-- Initiate, grow and develop authentic relationships with iwi, hapū and whānau Māori - Our local curriculum will educate our students and staff to gain knowledge and understanding around Te Tiriti o Waitangi - We respect that iwi, hapū and whānau Māori will exercise agency over learning for our students, in particular our Māori students - The knowledge that we gain, and continue to gain, will take the form of practical action at all levels of our systems - Ultimately, we will achieve success and desired outcomes for Māori learners
+- Initiate, grow and develop authentic relationships with iwi, hapū and whānau Māori. - Ensure our local curriculum educates our students and staff to gain knowledge and understanding around Te Tiriti o Waitangi. - Respect that iwi, hapū and whānau Māori will exercise agency over learning for our students, in particular our Māori students. - Use the knowledge that we gain, and continue to gain, to form practical action at all levels of our systems. - Ultimately achieve success and desired outcomes for Māori learners.